usegalaxy-eu/website/docs/_events/2017-02-23-Bioconda-BioContainers.md

 - denbi
 ---

-As we are active contributors to [Bioconda](https://bioconda.github.io/) and [BioContainers](https://biocontainers.pro/), we were invited to give a talk about that in Tübingen.
+We are active contributors to [Bioconda](https://bioconda.github.io/) and [BioContainers](https://biocontainers.pro/).
+In Tübingen, we are invited to give a talk about that.